Electro-Shock Blues: Background and content

 According to the Eels official website, the song "Baby Genius" is about Everett's father, a quantum physicist who authored the Many Worlds Theory, although Jim Lang, who helped with the song, believed it was about Eels former bassist, Tommy Walter.

+Later, the album's emotional climax is reached in two tracks: "Climbing to the Moon", which draws upon Everett's experiences visiting his sister at a mental health facility shortly before her death; and "Dead of Winter", a song about his mother's painful radiation treatment and slow death.
+NME described "The Medication Is Wearing Off" as "painful feelings start returning through an opiated haze of soothing melody."

+The album's last song, "P.S.
+You Rock My World", is a hopeful bookend to "Elizabeth", containing subtly humorous lyrics that describe, among other things, an elderly woman at a gas station honking her car at Everett, incorrectly assuming he is the attendant, and his decision that "maybe it's time to live".

 Recording

 At the time of the album's recording, the only official Eels members were E himself and drummer Butch Norton, as Tommy Walter had left the band.

 Electro-Shock Blues features guest appearances by T-Bone Burnett, Lisa Germano, Grant Lee Phillips and Jon Brion.

 Release

-Electro-Shock Blues was released September 21, 1998 by record label DreamWorks.
+Electro-Shock Blues was released September 21, 1998, by record label DreamWorks.
 In addition to CD and cassette releases, it was also released on vinyl.
-This version included two 10" 33 RPM discs on see-through blue vinyl, limited to a small pressing.
+This version included two 10-inch 33 RPM discs on see-through blue vinyl, limited to a small pressing.

-Commercially the album didn't fare well, selling considerably less than the band's debut album, Beautiful Freak.